Potla1995/potla1995.github.io/_publications/2013-06-01-neubergLocus.md

 In this article we discuss the famous Neuberg Locus.
 We also explore some special properties of the cubic, and provide purely synthetic proofs to them.

 [Download paper here](/files/neubergLocus.pdf)

-Recommended citation: Banerjee, Debdyuti and Mukherjee, Sayan.
-"Neuberg Locus And Its Properties." <i>Journal of Classical Geometry</i>, Volume 2(26) (2013)